ruslanmv/mcp-gateway-workshop/book/manuscript.md

 ## Prerequisites

-You should have the MCP Gateway running on **port 4444** with a bearer token from the main book’s quickstart.
+You should have the MCP Context Forge running on **port 4444** with a bearer token from the main book’s quickstart.
 Your Python runtime should be 3.11 or newer.
 For cloud model access, you’ll need an IBM Cloud account with **watsonx.ai** enabled, an **API key**, a **Project ID**, and a regional **endpoint** (for example, `https://us-south.ml.cloud.ibm.com`).
 If you don’t have cloud access yet, this appendix includes a local embedding fallback so you can still validate the pipeline end‑to‑end.

 ---